Starship Entertainment: 2013–present: Expansion and subsidiary labels

 In June 2021, the label partnered with Eshy Gazit's new label venture Intertwine, in partnership with BMG.
-Monsta X and Wonho were the first two artists involved in the partnership, securing both global distribution deal and expansion.

-On August 22, Starship is reported to form a new girl group featuring former Iz*One members Jang Won-young and An Yu-jin, and expected to debut in the second half of 2021.
+Monsta X and Wonho were the first two artists involved in the partnership, securing both a global distribution deal and expansion.
+On August 22, Starship is reported to form a new girl group, featuring then-trainees Jang Won-young and An Yu-jin, whom were formerly part of Iz*One, in the second half of 2021.
+The girl group Ive debuted on December 1.

-On December 1, Starship debuted their new six-member girl group Ive.

 In April 2022, Starship has appointed Lee Hoon-hee as the new CEO.
 He is an expert in the Korean entertainment industry, who has experienced music and media contents, and has served as CEO of KOEN Media Production Department, CEO of SM C&C, and the Head of Production at KBS.
 He will lead Starship with the current CEO Lee Jin-sung (CEO of King Kong by Starship).

-On August 8, Starship released a statement announcing that all the members of Monsta X, except I.M, renewed their contracts.
-He decided not to renew his contract with the agency but will still continue to participate in the group's future plans.
+On August 8, Starship released a statement announcing that all members of Monsta X renewed their contracts, except I.M, but he will still continue to participate in the group's future plans.
 On October 24, Yang Jae-woong's older brother Yang Jae-jin, a psychiatrist and broadcaster, has signed an exclusive contract with the agency.

-In January 2023, Starship planned to open Dear U bubble service for all its artists, including artists from its division and subsidiaries, starting in February for three years.

-On March 3, Starship announced that Cosmic Girls' Chinese members' Xuanyi, Cheng Xiao, and Meiqi had departed from the group following the expiration of their contracts.
-In the same announcement, it was also announced that Luda and Dawon chose not to renew their contracts, but did not specify whether they will remain in the group.
+In January 2023, Starship planned to open its Dear U bubble service for all its artists, starting in February for three years.
+On March 3, Starship released a statement announcing that WJSN Chinese members' Xuanyi, Cheng Xiao, and Meiqi had departed from the group following the expiration of their contracts.
+In the same announcement, it was also stated that Luda and Dawon chose not to renew their contracts, but did not specify whether they will remain in the group.

+In September 2024, Starship announced that Jeong Se-woon chose not to renew his contract after being with the label for ten years.

+In February 2025, Starship announced that it will launch a new girl group KiiiKiii for the first time in four years since Ive in 2021.
+On February 14, it was revealed that Starship will strengthen its multi-producing system and detailed management system by organizing them through divisions; Division 1 (K.Will, Monsta X, and Ive), Division 2 (WJSN and Cravity), and Division 3 (KiiiKiii), for domestic and global promotions.
+On March 3, Starship announced that it will launch a new boy group for the first time in five years, following Monsta X and Cravity, aiming to debut within the year.
+The girl group KiiiKiii debuted on March 24.
+On July 16, it was reported that Starship had acquired a second headquarter building, valued at ₩59 billion (approximately US$42.7 million).
+In October, Starship and Pop Mart signed LOI for global IP joint venture.